-Learn how to make Concrete Dog Bowl Holder with this simple DIY tutorial in my latest video.
-I wanted to make a raised dog feeder, but all the tutorials I found online involved wood, a power drill, jigsaw, and other tools.
-I wanted to make something that didn’t require any power tools at all!
-Concrete was the answer I came up with!
-There are a lot of tutorials for making concrete planters and bowls online, but I couldn’t find anything that showed you how to make a concrete dog bowl holder, so I made up some of the process.
-Now you can watch what I did and make your own!
+I’m low on tools but big on creativity!
+So I came up with an alternative using quick setting concrete and some plastic planters.
+There are a lot of tutorials for making concrete planters and bowls online, but I couldn’t find anything that showed you how to make a concrete dog bowl holder, so I made up some of the process on my own.
+Now you can watch what I did and make this project for yourself.

 • Quick Drying Concrete